Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 Triplex Plunger Pump Wins When

-• You need controlled high pressure independent of flow swings within limits.
+• You need controlled high pressure independent of moderate flow swings within design limits.

 • The duty is intermittent: start-stop, batch, pressure hold, ramp-up, or ramp-down.

-• Applications include hydrostatic testing, pressure injection, high-pressure cleaning, jetting, descaling, tube cleaning systems, chemical injection at high pressure, and high-pressure flushing.
+• The application involves hydrostatic testing, pressure injection, high-pressure cleaning, jetting, descaling, tube cleaning, chemical injection at high pressure, or high-pressure flushing.

 Multistage Centrifugal Pump Wins When

-• Applications include boiler feed, reverse osmosis high-pressure feed, high-head water supply, continuous circulation, and stable transfer services.
+• The application involves boiler feed, reverse osmosis high-pressure feed, high-head water supply, continuous circulation, or stable transfer service.

 The Two Hidden Factors That Decide Most Failures